microsoft/Tools-for-Health-Data-Anonymization/README.md

 # Samples

 ## Sample configuration file for HIPAA Safe Harbor method
-FHIR Tools for Anonymization comes with a safe harbor configuration file to help meet the requirements of HIPAA Safe Harbor Method (2)(i).
+FHIR Tools for Anonymization comes with a sample configuration file to help meet the requirements of HIPAA Safe Harbor Method (2)(i).
 HIPAA Safe Harbor Method (2)(ii) talks about "actual knowledge", which is out of scope for this project.

 Out of the 18 identifier types mentioned in HIPAA Safe Harbor method (2)(i), this configuration file deals with the first 17 identifier types (A-Q).
 The 18th type, (R), is unspecific and hence not considered in this configuration file.